 Housing Office Special Housing

-Early fall arrivals (EFAs) are students who have been asked by the college to arrive on campus for specific purposes, and have been approved by Housing to arrive early.
+Early fall arrivals (EFAs) are students who have been asked by the college to arrive on campus for specific purposes, and have been approved by Housing (and in collaboration with sponsoring staff and faculty) to arrive early.
 EFAs must have a faculty or staff sponsor who has arranged for their approved early arrival.
 The purpose of early fall arrival is for Fall semester preparations by faculty and staff offices.
 It is not for the benefit of students who would like to be able to come to campus prior to the standard check-in dates.

 Who qualifies for this?